[Author’s note: Its graduation week here in Madison, WI. This post is for all of the thousands of students getting their diplomas. Congrats!]

 Several times per year I pack my bags and do my work overseas.
 Living in a foreign country for a few weeks keeps me fresh and gives me a new perspective on life.
 It also leads to some amazing adventures.
 Last year, for example, I did a five day trek through the Sahara dessert.

-When I’m at home I have plenty of time to spend with my girlfriend and pursue fun activities.
-I’m an avid practitioner of Brazilian Jiu-Jitsu.
+When I’m at home I’m an avid practitioner of Brazilian Jiu-Jitsu.
 I’ve got a great teacher and I’m currently training for a tournament later this year.

 Another aspect of my life in Miami I love are my friends.
-The rock!
+They rock!
 We get together regularly every other week but spontaneous dinners or meet ups are common.
-Just yesterday we met up for a DJ scratch competition in South Beach.
+Just yesterday we met up at a block party in South Beach.
 It feels amazing to have a community of people I can count on for a good laugh or a serious conversation.

 That’s it.
 5 paragraphs.
 300 words.